mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 CBOR using lists or maps.

-Most programming languages have a notion of data consisting of combinations of data values, often called records or objects.
+Most programming languages have a notion of data consisting of combinations of data values, often called records, structs or objects.
 Many programming languages also have a notion of data consisting of multiple alternative data values.
 For example C has unions, and other languages have "tagged" unions (where it is always clear which alternative is in